 Diabetic vascular disease can have serious consequences throughout your body, including your legs.
-If you have diabetes, you’re at risk of developing problems with your legs and feet, but the team of highly skilled vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, can help.
+If you have diabetes, you’re at risk of developing problems with your legs and feet, but the team of highly skilled vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, can help.
 They have extensive experience treating people who have problems with their veins because of diabetic vascular disease.
 Call the Hamilton Vascular office nearest you today to schedule a consultation or book an appointment online.

 Diabetic vascular disease is an umbrella term for several conditions that are likely to affect your circulatory system when you have diabetes.
 Having diabetes puts you at risk because of the damage chronically high blood sugar levels cause to your blood vessels.

 Diabetes is a chronic health problem that is becoming increasingly widespread.
 Type 1 diabetes develops when your immune system kills the cells in the pancreas that make the hormone insulin.
 You need insulin to keep your blood sugar at a healthy level.

 There’s nothing you can do to prevent Type 1 diabetes, but Type 2 diabetes is almost entirely preventable.
 Being overweight or obese is the leading cause of Type 2 diabetes, along with a high-sugar and high-fat diet, lack of exercise, and smoking.
 These are all aspects of your health over which you have control.

 Type 2 diabetes can cause a wide range of long-term health problems, including diabetic vascular disease.

 Diabetic vascular diseases come in several forms.
 For example, as well as affecting the arteries in your legs, diabetes also affects arteries in your heart.
 This could lead to heart disease and heart attacks.